cusbg/AHoJ-project/README.md

 ## Future updates

-The project will be released soon as open source on GitHub. :star: or follow for further updates.
+The project will be released soon as open source on GitHub.
+Hit a :star: or follow this repo for further updates.